FedyCCodes/XCTE/README.md

 ### File System:

-The central file system of the IDE uses the FileSystem classes that are structurally inspired by the [Chrome File System API](https://developer.chrome.com/docs/apps/app_codelab_filesystem/) for chrome apps before it was depricated.
+The central file system of the IDE uses the FileSystem classes that are structurally inspired by the [Chrome File System API](https://developer.chrome.com/docs/apps/app_codelab_filesystem/) for Chrome apps before it was deprecated.

 #### Examples:

 To expand the IDE's capabilities after the [Chrome File System API](https://developer.chrome.com/docs/apps/app_codelab_filesystem/), I implement extra methods to add more features to the file system.

 ##### Classes:
-* `NSFileEntry`: The file class to handle paths, reading, and writing (equivelant to: `FileEntry`).
+* `NSFileEntry`: The file class to handle paths, reading, and writing (equivalent to: `FileEntry`).
-* `NSDirectoryEntry`: The folder class to handle paths, reading and writing (equivelant to: `DirectoryEntry`).
+* `NSDirectoryEntry`: The folder class to handle paths, reading, and writing (equivalent to: `DirectoryEntry`).

 Here is a sample of reading a file: